vasya-zh/PiZeroHat/README.md

 > PiZeroHat will work with Zero W and Zero 2W only if the ferrite ring is installed on D+ and D- pogo pins because of high WiFi radiation which affects on USB data transmission.

 ## BOM:
-- 4pcs CPG-01-TH-B - pogo pins for USB and power connections from CUI
+- 4pcs CPG-01-TH-B - spring contacts or pogo pins for USB and power connections from CUI
 - 4pcs 970100155 - 10mm M2.5 F-F Nylon stand-off from Wurth
 - 8pcs 29331 - M2.5x6mm nylon screws from Keystone
 - 1pc 742701712 - ф9*/ф5mm*/H8mm ferrite ring - install on D+/D- pogo pins